Filip Roos: Playing career

+Sweden

-Roos as a youth originally played with Hanhals IF and IF Troja-Ljungby before making his Swedish Hockey League debut in the 2018–19 season with Frölunda HC.
+Roos as a youth originally played with Hanhals IF and IF Troja-Ljungby before making his Swedish Hockey League (SHL) debut in the 2018–19 season with Frölunda HC.
 After two seasons in the HockeyAllsvenskan with BIK Karlskoga, leading the blueline in scoring with 28 points in 2020–21, Roos was signed to a two-year contract in returning to the SHL with Skellefteå AIK on 4 May 2021.

 In his first full season in the SHL in 2021–22, Roos registered 6 points through 50 games with Skellefteå.
 He also added an assist in six postseason games with the club.

-Showing strong skating abilities for his size, Roos used an NHL out-clause in his contract in leaving the SHL and signing as an undrafted free agent to a two-year, entry-level contract with the Chicago Blackhawks on 23 May 2022.
+Showing strong skating abilities for his size, Roos used an out-clause in his contract in leaving the SHL and signing as an undrafted free agent to a two-year, entry-level contract with the Chicago Blackhawks of the National Hockey League (NHL) on 23 May 2022.